rokwire/rokwire-building-blocks-api/profileservice/README.md

-# Building Block Profile Rest Service
+# Profile Building Block

 **profile rest service** is a Python project to provide rest service for rokwire building block profile results.
+This building block will

 ### Prerequisites